AtkTheDeveloper/restaurant-website-clone/README.md

 ## Overview
 This is site was made with plain HTML and CSS.
 No JavaScript.
 I used Flexbox for the alignment.
-No Grid. <strong>"The links on the entire page do not go anywhere."</strong>
+No Grid. <strong>"Some links on the entire page do not go anywhere."</strong>

 ## Live Link
 https://atkthedeveloper.github.io/restaurant-website-clone/